 At this store you check out then go off to the side to bag your own groceries.
-My mother was taking her groceries out of the cart and putting them into bags when a woman (a total stranger) came up to her and said, “Here are the items that you put back,” handing her the rubbing alcohol and the jambalaya.
+My mother was taking her groceries out of the cart and putting them into bags when a woman (a Good Samaritan) came up to her and said, “Here are the items that you put back,” handing her the rubbing alcohol and the jambalaya.
 My mother, who is never speechless, was speechless.
 She asked for the woman’s name and address so that she could repay her.
 The woman wouldn’t have it.
 She told her it was her gift.

 My mother was so touched by her gesture that she decided to go back to the store and give the cashier a five dollar bill to keep on hand just in case the same happened to someone else if they didn’t have enough money for all of their groceries.

-So, whoever you are, thank you for the random act of kindness that not only helped my mother out, but made her day too.
+So, whoever you are, thank you for the random act of kindness that not only helped my mother out, but made her day too!
 It was nice to hear some good news.

 Have you practiced or experienced an act of random kindness from a Good Samaritan?
 If so, please share it in the comment box below.